luiseps/cypress-testing/Readme.md

 # Cypress testing
-This project contains some basic validations using cypress and cucumber.
+This project contains some basic validations using legacy cypress JS and cucumber.

 ## Run tests
 - Compile project